 - Cut off the quarter top of each orange and discard.
 Make sure your orange will stand up, otherwise cut a small slice off the bottom being careful not to cut through to the pulp.
 With a grapefruit spoon carefully remove the pulp from the interior of the orange.

-- Place hollowed out oranges on a cookie sheet lined with waxed paper and place in the freezer for at least 30 min. or until rigid.
+- Place hollowed-out oranges on a cookie sheet lined with waxed paper and place in the freezer for at least 30 min. or until rigid.

 - Fill the oranges with the sherbet dividing evenly and packing firmly.
 Freeze again for 30 min. or up to 2 days.

 - When ready to serve preheat the oven to 425F.
-In a stand up mixer beat the egg whites until frothy and then add the pinch of cream of tartar.
+In a stand-up mixer beat the egg whites until frothy and then add the pinch of cream of tartar.
 Continue beating and gradually add the sugar.
 Beat for another 3 min. or until the eggs are glossy and thick peaks form.
 Stir in the almond extract.

-- Remove oranges from the freezer and place on a baking sheet.
+- Remove oranges from the freezer and place it on a baking sheet.
 Cover the tops of the oranges with the meringue mixture by either piping or dolloping it on.
 Bake at 425F for 2 min. then lower the heat to 375F and continue to bake for 3-5 min. or until the meringue is slightly browned and set.

 - Garnish with a mint leaf and serve immediately.